 In 2005 MAI asked the Maine Conservation Corps for their recommendations about how to restore and maintain the trails.
 Their reccomendations have provided a basis for our trail stewardship since.
 The Lobster Cove Trail reconstruction project, funded by the Monhegan Associates and a grant from the Recreational Trails Program, was completed in 2010 by a crew from the Maine Conservation Corps and volunteers on the island.
-The Pebble Beach Trail (#14) to Pebble Beach was successfully rerouted around a large area of erosion to allow access to this popular destination.
+In 2016 The Pebble Beach Trail (#14) to Pebble Beach was successfully rerouted around a large area of erosion to allow access to this popular destination.